vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/cardiology/cardiology-atrial-fibrillation-and-flutter.md

     inpt)
       - Caution using antiarrhythmics in any pt you wouldn't electrically cardiovert without TEE

-Rhythm control (outpatient)

 - Consider EP consult for ablation in symptomatic paroxysmal or persistent AF refractory to anti-arrhythmic drugs, AF in HFrEF, or flutter

-- Stroke Prevention (for AF and flutter)
+Stroke Prevention (for AF and flutter)
 - CHA2DS2-VASc risk score \>2 in M or \>3 in F should prompt long term AC in AF persisting \>48 hours
 - NOACs (apixaban, dabigatran, edoxaban, rivaroxaban) are preferred to warfarin except in moderate to severe MS or mechanical valve
 - If cardioversion planned for new onset AF, start AC as soon as possible